River Thames: Canvey Island flood of 1953

 On the night of 31 January, the North Sea flood of 1953 devastated the island, taking the lives of 58 islanders and forcing the temporary evacuation of the 13,000 residents.
 Canvey is consequently protected by modern sea defences comprising 15 mi of concrete seawall.
 Many of the victims were in the holiday bungalows of the eastern Newlands estate and perished as the water reached ceiling level.
 The small village area of the island is approximately 2 foot above sea level and consequently escaped the effects of the flood.

+2026 drought

+On 29 July 2026, after a extended period of dry and hot weather, much of the south of England was declared officially in drought, with the Environment Agency introducing navigation restrictions from St John's Lock in Gloucestershire to Osney Lock in Oxford.
+In August 2026 it was reported that "significant rainfall" was needed within weeks to avoid a "dire situation" for boat owners.
+The Environment Agency advised those travelling on the river to avoid making unnecessary journeys and to share locks.
+Users were also told not to wash boats at drinking water points.